carlgus/carlgus.github.io/project_archive.md

 layout: page
 title: Project Archive
 ---
 An incomplete collection of battle scars, described informally.
-Enjoy!

 <h3>Characterizing osteosarcoma responses to Wnt inhibition as a chemotherapeutic measure</h3>